Cmdpro/Data-Essence/modchanges.md

 ### Changes
 - Improved the effect for pings from the Signal Tracker
 - Overhauled the entry manipulation commands
+- Added client config options which allow you to turn off specific shaders

 ### Fixes
 - Fixed a crash that would occur if a Drying Table used up the last of its input item